eightsmile/cfa/cfa level III/Equity/Equity.md

 - **Pros**:
     - lower tracking error than stratified sampling
-    - Can account for the covariance / correlation for diversification**Cons**:
+    - Can account for the covariance / correlation for diversification
 - **Cons**
     - Historical data, corr might change
     - Dynamic optimisation would also be costly